BurntxNoodle/CTF/2018 CSAW/Reversing/50 - A Tour of x86 Part 1/Readme.md

-# A Tour of x86 Part 1
+# A Tour of x86 Part 1 Writeup

 The challenge reads:
 ![tour of x86 part 1](https://user-images.githubusercontent.com/41026969/50127555-a7079d00-023f-11e9-922f-d5880475e4fe.png)